 Set on 100 acres and bounded by National Park on 3 boundaries this property offers absolute serenity and seclusion.
 Although the local area has loads of attractions such as boutique wineries, sight seeing, bush walking & 4 Wheel driving when there you will not want to leave.

 The rustic cottage consists of 3 bedrooms each with double beds, lounge and kitchen combined, bathroom with composting toilet and a 2nd lounge room with it's own slow combustion fire.
 The kitchen is fully equipped with everything you need to cook and serve a simple meal or an elaborate gourmet spread.
 You only need to bring along the food that you would like to cook.
 We also provide the essentials such as salt, pepper, spices and olive oil, tea and coffee.
-The outdoor cooking centre has a slow cook Webber, a baby Webber Q, a 6 burner hot plate BBQ and a hooded 5 burner BBQ so you are covered for any type meal you need to cook.
+The outdoor cooking centre has a slow cook Webber, a Webber Q, and a hooded 5 burner BBQ so you are covered for any type meal you need to cook.
 THIS PROPERTY IS ONLY AVAILABLE FOR RESIDENTIAL USE.
 NO WEDDINGS, GROUP PARTIES OR FUNCTIONS.
+Minimum 2 night stay.

 If you feel like exploring the area by car, we are not far from several boutique wineries in and around Wollombi such as Cedar Creek and Undercliff wineries.
 We highly recommend them.
 There is also the Wollombi pub and the Laguna Wine Bar which both serve food and drink if you feel like socialising with the locals or join in the Friday night jam session.